 All international applicants from countries in which English is not the native language must take an approved English language proficiency exam.
 Since the results of this test constitute part of the material reviewed for admission to graduate studies at Oregon Tech, students should arrange to have their English language proficiency scores sent to the Office of Admissions well before the application deadline.

 The following is an application checklist for degree-seeking international students:

 - Submit the graduate application for admission with the $50 (US) application fee.

 - Official academic transcripts of all university course work sent to Oregon Tech.

 - For university course work done outside the USA, transcripts must be reviewed by an evaluation service.
 A "course-by-course evaluation" or a "detail report" is necessary.
 View all of the Evaluation companies that Oregon Tech accepts.

 - Proof of proficiency in the English language is required.
-Official test scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System exam (IELTS), or the Duolingo English Test are acceptable.
-A minimum score of 550 paper-based TOEFL, 213 computer-based TOEFL, 68 Internet-based TOEFL, or minimum of 6 on the IELTS, or a minimum of 95 on the Duolingo English Test is required for consideration.
+Official test scores on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System exam (IELTS), or the Duolingo English Test are acceptable.
+A minimum score of 550 paper-based TOEFL, 213 computer-based TOEFL, 68 Internet-based TOEFL, a minimum of 6 on the IELTS, or a minimum of 95 on the Duolingo English Test is required for consideration.
 This requirement may be waived for some students whose primary language is English.
 View which countries are exempt.

-- Students currently in the United States should submit a photocopy of the I-20 form and passport.
+- Students currently in the United States should submit a photocopy of their current I-20, visa, and passport.

 Further information on international students admission may be found through the Office of Admissions.